Counselling vs Psychology vs Therapy: What’s the Difference?

 Is a counsellor the same as a psychologist?

 No. Psychologists are registered through AHPRA and can diagnose and assess.
 Counsellors focus on supportive, talking-based work.
-The two overlap, but they are not the same profession.
+The two overlap a great deal, but they are not the same profession.

 Do I need a referral to see a counsellor?